Designations Congruent with Things: Chapter 22

 “I’m sorry Dr. Gottlieb, but I didn’t understand your request.
 Please rephrase your statement.”

-He pulls into the parking lot of The Last Diner and reverses his car’s direction in a tight arc as he backs into a spot that is as far as possible from the diner’s entrance.
-He cuts the engine, threads his cane free from behind his seat, and steps out into a light rain that is so fine it shares more in common with a mist than a self-respecting form of precipitation.
+He pulls into the parking lot of The Last Diner and reverses direction in a tight arc as he backs his Porsche into a spot that’s as far as possible from the diner’s entrance.
+He cuts the engine, threads his cane from behind his seat, and steps into a light rain so fine it shares more in common with a mist than a self-respecting form of precipitation.

-Even before he enters, he can see Newton through the transparent glass of the diner’s front door.
-His colleague is sitting at the counter that runs along the lateral wall of the room, looking every centimeter the man tethered to disaster that he is and has always been.
-His jeans are torn, his black pullover is streaked with dust, his hair looks like it has been completely soaked and then only partially dried in a socially unacceptable tangle, and he has a filthy handkerchief tied around one palm, presumably for a reason other than aesthetics.
+Even before he enters, he sees Newton through the transparent glass of the diner’s front door.
+His colleague sits at the counter that runs along the lateral wall of the room, looking every centimeter the man tethered to disaster that he is and has always been.
+His jeans are torn, his black pullover is streaked with dust, his hair looks like it’s been soaked and then dried in a socially unacceptable tangle, and he has a filthy handkerchief tied around one palm, presumably for a reason other than aesthetics.

 Newton turns at the sound of the door, and gives Hermann a burnt-out look of abject apology mixed with silent appeal mixed with obvious anxiety.